yenbenlemon/Trivia-Quiz-Builder-Using-MongoDB/README.md

 7. Navigate to "http://localhost:3000/quizzes" in your browser
    - All quizzes are listed here as links with creator name and all Tags
-   - Queries are "name" and "tag"
+   - Queries are "name" and "tag" (ex. "http://localhost:3000/quizzes?name=keith&tag=dance")
    - name is partial matching with case-insensitivity
    - tag is full matching with case-insensitivity